Chris Hemsworth Shares Childhood Memory While Reflecting on Avengers Handprint Ceremony

 There was a tiny bit of speculation that the 35-year-old misspelled his name underneath his handprints and fans were extremely concerned about it.
 To be fair, the actors really had to be mindful of how big they wrote their names so all letters could fit.
 Robert Downey Jr. opted for just his initials underneath his hand.

 Avengers: Endgame came out in theaters on Friday and has already completely smashed box office records.
-According to Variety, the film grossed $350 billion in the United States and $1.2 billion worldwide.
+According to Variety, the film grossed $350 billion in North America and $1.2 billion worldwide.
 Endgame beat its predecessor Avengers: Infinity War's records by over $100 million.

 Endgame marks the end of an era, which has left many fans emotional and nostalgic.
 According to the New York Daily News, one woman got so upset during the movie that she began hyperventilating because she was crying so hard.
 She will reportedly be just fine.